Q: Who can attend Ch1Con?

 Q: What do I need to bring?

-A: All you need to bring is something with which to take notes, any books you already own which you’d like the speakers to sign, and your lovely face!
+A: All you need to bring is something to take notes with, any books you own which you’d like the speakers to sign, and your lovely face!

 Q: How should I dress?

 A: We like to keep things casual, so feel free to wear your t-shirt and jeans.
 (We would say “wear whatever you want,” but then there’s always that one person who feels the need to show up in a birthday suit.)